alessiobar/Bachelor-Thesis/README.md

 - The top 100 words appearing across all songs (excl. second-person pronouns) computed using TF.
 - The number of times a song appeared on the charts.
 - The number of different genres a song belongs to.
-- A boolean value indicating whether a song appeared on the *radio airplay chart* of *Billboard* in that period.
+- A boolean value indicating whether a song appeared on the *radio airplay chart* of *Billboard* in that period (again only available, in 2023, with Billboard Pro).
 - Second Person Pronouns and other word metrics (eg. *cognitive words*, *affect words*, etc) extracted using *Linguistic Inquiry and Word Count* (*LIWC*) 2015.
-- 10 different topics extracted by performing *Latent Dirichlet Allocation* (*LDA*) on lyrics (see `LDA.r`)
+- 10 different topics extracted by performing *Latent Dirichlet Allocation* (*LDA*) on lyrics (see `LDA.r`).
-- A custom version of the *Linguistic Style Matching* (*LSM*) equation, readapted for topic composition in order to let it measure difference rather than similarity, and computed using the song topic composition and the average topic composition per genre.
+- A custom version of the *Linguistic Style Matching* (*LSM*) equation, readapted for topic composition in order to measure difference rather than similarity, and computed using the song topic composition and the average topic composition per genre.

 For the **Audio Analysis** instead, the following features were built:

-- The *Structural Change* of two *Complexity Features* (ie. Chroma and Timbre) was calculated as described in Lee et al. (see `aoo.py`).
+- The *Structural Change* of two *Complexity Features* (ie. Chroma and Timbre) as described in Lee et al. (see `aoo.py`).
-- *MFCC* and *Arousal* features were computed as described in Lee et al. (see `aoo.py`).
+- *MFCC* (ibid.).
+- *Arousal* (ibid.).

 ## Analysis